caramelomartins/website/content/blog/automate-ftw.md

 With this new setup in mind I got tired really fast of deploying the compiled code from one repository to another and because I'm lazy I decided to automate the deployiment with a simple script called [deploy-sh](https://github.com/caramelomartins/website/blob/master/scripts/deploy.sh).

-The script is very small:
+The script is very simple:

 ```
 #!/bin/bash